SQLate

 Their addresses are

-bytes apart, meaning they are stored sequentially in memory. -
+0x320bytes apart, meaning they are stored sequentially in memory. -

 By overflowing the